 The start of the summer season, which came to the effect on Sunday, March 28, is still marked by a reduced volume of passenger flights due to epidemic conditions, and at the peak of the season, according to current forecasts, 15 airlines will fly to 16 destinations, namely (in addition to above mentioned):

-- Transavia to Amsterdam (expected from 22 April),
+- Montenegro to Tivat (expected from June 27),

-- Swiss International Airlines in Zurich (expected from 1 May).
+- Swiss International Airlines to Zurich (expected from July 2),

 The informational seasonal schedule of flights from Ljubljana Airport, which represents current official announcements of flights from carriers, is available here.

 Due to circumstances changes in announcements and flights operations are happening daily, therefore we advise passengers to seek most accurate information about possibilities of flights on airlines’ websites or at point of sales where they bought their tickets.
 You can find more on passenger rights here.